alirtabul/ninos_story/analysis.md

 ## Correlation tables
-We would like to use machine learning tools to see if we can predict the `Box office revenue` value of a movie based on its characteristics, such as diversity, budget or genres.
+We use a machine learning tools to see if we can predict the `Box office revenue` value of a movie based on its characteristics, such as diversity, budget or genres.

-We divide this part in two, wanting to investigate if we could predict a success score without taking into account the budget of the movie. --> **Ok true but the main reason why we divided the analysis in two was to be careful with the dataset set size reduction when using the Budget.
-Not using the Budget at the begining allow us to do an estimation on a big datset while we used the Budget, we get a importat feature but the downside is that the dataset is super small and then it's hard to generalize.
-I think it's important to mention that**
+We divide this part in two, wanting to investigate if we could predict a success score without taking into account the budget of the movie.
+The main reason for this is that we have a limited amount of information about the budgets.
+This information coming from an external source, we only get information about 10% of our original data, which is a considerabale reduction that could lead to wrong conclusions.

 <div style="text-align: center; margin: 0 auto;">
   <iframe src="assets/plots/corr_box_no_budget_color.html" width="900" height="600" frameborder="0" style="display: block; margin: 0 auto;"></iframe>
 </div>

-As we can see the fit of the correlation model above is not so good. --> **Why ?
-Explain why (R^2 value).** The one on the bottom, which considers budget is better for the analysis of our data.
-This confirms that the budget is indeed a very important factor that outrules most of the other ones --> **Again the datset is super small, we should be careful about these sentences**.
+As we can see the fit of the correlation model above is not so good, the R^2 value is low.
+The one on the bottom, which considers budget is better for the analysis of our data.
+This confirms that the budget is indeed a very important factor that outrules most of the other ones.
 The importance of the other factors drops once budget is introduced.
 We believe that we should then continue with this factor in our establishment of the _Success score_.

 <div style="text-align: center; margin: 0 auto;">
   <iframe src="assets/plots/corr_box_with_budget_color.html" width="900" height="600" frameborder="0" style="display: block; margin: 0 auto;"></iframe>